Running at the ring: Present day sport

 A tournament of tilting at the ring continues to be held in Denmark at Sønderborg annually in July and the Ringridermuseet is dedicated to the sport.
 It is also a tradition to have variations of this game at summer get-togethers in small Danish villages.
 Here they will often use anything but a horse, such as bike, lawnmower, tractor or even other people.
+Modern ring tilting tournaments have also been held in Croatian Istria since at least the 1970s.